-If you wish to learn this subject in more detail, gain real inner peace and a quiet and obedient mind, you are strongly advised to read the book Peace of Mind in Daily Life.
+If you wish to learn this subject in more detail, gain real inner peace and a quiet and obedient mind, you are strongly advised to read the book Calm Down the Nonstop Chatter of Your Mind.

 If you enjoyed reading this article, sign up to receive our free newsletter with articles and updates.